 Salinas River to the Sea Litter Program

-One Cool Earth is partnering with the NOAA Marine Debris Program and 17 schools in Paso Robles and Atascadero, California, to implement school litter and waste reduction programs.
+One Cool Earth partnered with the NOAA Marine Debris Program and 17 schools in Paso Robles and Atascadero, California, to implement school litter and waste reduction programs.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant